-"Yeah, looks just like you, too.
-Same age and everythin'."
+"Sure is, looks just like you, too."
 Willie returned the ball with his knee and elbow.

 After exhausting the possibilities of that enterprise, the two invaded the equipment shed and pulled out two badminton rackets with which they chased each other around the court sword fighting as Captain Hook and Peter Pan—until one of the rackets broke.